Recap: Babylon Five S 03 E 10 Severed Dreams

 - Rick clearly knows what reporting against Clark will bring him, but the bombing of civilian targets and military forces storming the ISN headquarters are things he cannot ignore and before things get worse, he will do his job as a reporter and tell the truth.

-- Hollywood Tactics: Garibaldi arranges a sensible defense for the invaders, but the Narns don't listen and charge headlong to the entry point.
+- Hollywood Tactics: Garibaldi arranges a sensible defense to repel the invaders, but the Narns don't listen and charge headlong to the entry point.
 Garibaldi is forced to abandon the defensive position to back them up.

 Delenn: It seems this is the only home we have left.
 How could I abandon, as you say, my partner?